-To make a new lead, go to the Sales ‣ Sales ‣ Leads menu and click the Create button.
+To make a new lead, go to the Sales ‣ Sales ‣ Leads menu and click the New button.
 In the Lead form that opens, you can enter the contact data of this new potential customer and add notes.

 You can also set the status of a lead according to the qualification work that has been carried out:

-New : the lead data have been entered, no work has been done yet and a salesperson has not yet been assigned to the request,
+Draft : the lead data have been entered, no work has been done yet and a salesperson has not yet been assigned to the request,

-Opportunity: the lead has been converted into a partner and/or a sales opportunity,
+Closed: the lead has been converted into a partner and/or a sales opportunity,

 Escalate: the lead is escalated to the upper sales team in the tree structure for further actions,